jbx-protocol/juice-contracts-v3/contracts/extensions/NFT/README.md

 ## SupplyPriceResolver

 This contract can be used together with an NFT contract to generate the mint price based on current NFT supply.
 The contract accepts a multiplier which increases the price for each tier defined up to a certain price cap.
 This increase can be linear or exponential.

+Note that the per-user mint limit is enforced in NFToken, not in this price resolver.

 The constructor arguments are as follows.